 We also saw Hynee’s dad who was kept in a separate cage and he was smaller than Hynee’s mom, much smaller.
 We asked whether the difference was uncommon and the size of Hynee’s dad was an exception as he was much smaller, but we were advised this wasn’t necessarily the case and some females will always be much larger than their male counterparts.

 Female pygmy hedgehogs do get larger as expected when they are pregnant, especially as they are carrying multiple babies, in fact, they could be carrying anywhere up to ten babies.
 I’ve seen many YouTube videos where the pregnant mother hedgehog is very large.

-How quickly does an African Pygmy Hedgehog grow?
+How quickly does a Pygmy Hedgehog grow?